leeluolee/fstorm/README.md

 # fstorm [![Build Status](https://travis-ci.org/leeluolee/fstorm.svg?branch=master)](https://travis-ci.org/leeluolee/fstorm)

-> writing file like a storm , but always get the expected result
+> Writing files like a storm in a reliable way

-A very very small idea for writing file more __'safe'__ and __'super fast'__, inspired by steno, but more efficient and sensible.
+A small idea for writing file more __'safe'__ and __'faster'__.
+Inspired by steno, but more efficient and sensible.

-__fstorm is very suitable to be used when you need to excute frequently writing to same file.__
+__fstorm is very suitable when you need to frequently write to the same file.__

-## What fstorm do?
+## What does fstorm do?

-Take `writeFileSync`, `writeFile`, `steno` for comparison.
+Take `writeFileSync`, `writeFile`, `steno` as an comparison.

-You can also find this benchmark in [benchmark folder](https://github.com/leeluolee/save-file/tree/master/benchmark)
+You can also find this benchmark in the [benchmark folder](https://github.com/leeluolee/save-file/tree/master/benchmark)

 ### RESULT: